 Russian first names are often shortened to a short form or a diminutive.
 Sometimes these names sound nothing like the names from which they were derived.

 A woman named Maria might also be called Masha by acquaintances, Mashenka by her best friend, or Mashunechka by her sweetheart.
-Other nicknames you will commonly hear in Russia are Dima for Dmitri, Misha for Mikhail, and Vova for Vladimir.
+Other nicknames you will commonly hear in Russia are Dima for Dmitri (DMEE-tree) and Misha for Mikhail (m ee k - h ah - EE).

 02 of 04